lindaklz/RepData_PeerAssessment2/storm_data.Rmd

 Reproducible Research: Peer Assessment 2
 ==========================================
-Created by Xiaodan Zhang on July 25, 2014

 ## Impact of Severe Weather Events on Public Health and Economy in the United States